haroldboi/OOP-Python-Adventure-Game/README.md

 # OOP-Python-Adventure-Game
 A text based game made using OOP on python IDLE and with a large help from the raspberry pi and future learn team
-Use the main program to start the game
+Before trying to paly the game copy all of .py files into one folder then run main.py in any editor eg IDLE , replit etc